Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Experiments

-\paragraph{Sample efficiency (Figure~\ref{fig:tier4-sample-size}).} We vary $n^r \in \{100, 200, 500, 1000, 2000\}$ within the nonlinear-CATE DGP ($\omega = 1.5$, $w_Z = 0$). \CALM-NN maintains RMSE in the range $0.51$--$0.79$ across all sample sizes, whereas calibration-based methods degrade sharply at small $n^r$: RMSE $5.32$ at $n^r = 100$ compared with $0.79$ for \CALM-NN.
-Even at $n^r = 2{,}000$, \CALM-NN retains a modest advantage ($0.51$ vs.\ $0.60$).
-This stability arises because \CALM-NN uses $10{,}000$ OS samples for representation learning, making the quality of the learned features largely independent of RCT sample size.
+\textbf{Sample efficiency (Figure~\ref{fig:tier4-sample-size}).}\ We vary $n^r \in \{100, 200, 500, 1000, 2000\}$ within the nonlinear-CATE DGP ($\omega = 1.5$, $w_Z = 0$). \CALM-NN maintains RMSE in the range $0.51$--$0.79$ across all sample sizes, whereas calibration-based methods degrade sharply at small $n^r$: RMSE $5.32$ at $n^r = 100$ compared with $0.79$ for \CALM-NN.
+Even at $n^r = 2{,}000$, \CALM-NN retains a modest advantage ($0.51$ vs.\ $0.60$). {This stability reflects the use of} $10{,}000$ OS samples for representation learning, making the quality of the learned features largely independent of $n^r$.

-\paragraph{Latent coupling strength (Appendix~\ref{app:experiments}).} We vary $\alpha_U \in \{0.5, 1.0, 2.0, 3.0, 4.0\}$, controlling how much $\bU$ encodes information about $\bV$ through the shared latent.
-The largest margin appears at $\alpha_U = 0.5$ (RMSE $0.57$ vs.\ $1.58$); as coupling increases, calibration-based methods improve (from $1.58$ to $1.27$) while \CALM-NN slightly increases ($0.57$ to $0.87$), but \CALM-NN remains the best method throughout.
-This pattern is consistent with the theory: when the latent channel is narrow, imputation is difficult and the nonlinear encoder has a greater relative advantage.